fluidself/fluidself.org/_books/fiction/the-sheltering-sky.md

 The lieutenant remarked, as much to break the silence as for any other reason: "Ah, yes.
 Life is amazing.
 Nothing ever happens the way one imagines it is going to.
 One realizes that most clearly here; all your philosophic systems crumble.
 At every turn one finds the unexpected.

-"From a certain point onward there is no longer any turning back.
+> "From a certain point onward there is no longer any turning back.
 That is the point that must be reached."
---KAFKA
+> —KAFKA

 "Women always think of what is finished instead of what is beginning.
 Here we say that life is a cliff, and you must never turn around and look back when you're climbing.
 It makes you sick."